 Why do a shade survey

-If you have a lot of afternoon and evening sun, then the place is better suited for warm-weather plants, such as tomatoes and zucchini.
+To grow the right plants in the best light conditions, you need to know where there is full sun, partial shade, or full shade in your garden.
+If you only have morning sun, you can still grow lettuce, herbs, radishes, peas, and other cold-weather plants.
+If you have a lot of afternoon and evening sun, the place is better suited for warm-weather plants, such as tomatoes and zucchini.

 How to do a garden shade survey

-There are many ways to do a shade survey.
-You can take pictures every hour of the main garden area.
+You can also take pictures of the main garden area every hour.
 It is an easy way to see how the shade is moving.
-It will help you to know where there will be more or less shade at the end of the growing season.
-The farther north you are, the bigger will be the difference between how much shade you get in early spring and fall compared to mid-summer.
+Doing it in April before the garden season starts will help you know where there will be more or less shade at the end of the growing season.
+The farther north you are, the more prominent will be the difference between how much shade you get in early spring and fall compared to mid-summer.

 Additional info for cold-climate gardeners

-Use microclimates: Windbreaks will make the spot warmer, good for cold climate gardens.
-AÂ slight slope to the sun will work for you but a slope away from the sun will work against you.
+Use microclimates: Windbreaks will warm the spot, suitable for cold-climate gardens.
+A slight slope to the sun will work for you, but a slope away from the sun will work against you.
 Read more about microclimates in a garden here.

 Raised beds help to warm up the soil.
 See How to Create a New Garden Bed.
 To add some heat you might want a window protected garden.